October 5 - December 21, 2020

-There is a suggested donation of $100 associated with this Intensive.
-This is a suggested donation, and participants are free to donate more or less, depending on their individual practice of Dana and their financial situation.
-You may pay on-line or send your check made out to the Florida Community of Mindfulness (FCM) to Florida Community of Mindfulness, 6501 N. Nebraska Ave., Tampa, FL 33604.
+For this Intensive, there is a suggested donation of $100.
+This is a suggested donation and participants are free to donate more or less, depending on their individual practice of Dana and their financial situation.

 Please note that participation in this Intensive is only open to members of FCM.
 For information about membership, please access our website at www.floridamindfulness.org.

-This Intensive will begin on February 24 and end on May 18, 2020.
-Readings, group assignments, and Zoom teleconference/phone call instructions will be announced once registration has been completed.
+This Intensive will begin on October 5 and end on Dec 21.
+Readings, Zoom teleconference/phone call instructions, and other pertinent dates will be announced once registration has been completed.

 Please read the information below before you click to register!